Impact of Information on Quantum Heat Engines: Maximum Landauer efficiency

 A first remarkable result is the following: given a generic set of fine-grain measurement operators, $\boldsymbol{F}=(\ket{f_1}\bra{f_1},\dots ,\ket{f_d}\bra{f_d}))$, where $(\ket{f_1},\dots ,\ket{f_d}$) form a complete orthonormal basis of the WS Hilbert space, we have

 where $q_k = \bra{f_k}\rho \ket{f_k}$ is the probability that the $k$-th outcome of the measurement is produced, and

 is the difference between the WS ground state energy and its initial energy.

 To prove Eq. (\ref{eq:top-eta-L-fine}), note that $\eta^L$, Eq. (\ref{eq:eta-L}), is composed of two terms.
-The first term $\sum_{i=1}^N Q_i/ \sum_{i=1}^N\theta(Q_i)$ is smaller than or equal to $1$, due to the inequality $x\leq \theta(x)$.
+The first term $\sum_{i=1}^N Q_i/ \sum_{i=1}^N [Q_i]_+$ is smaller than or equal to $1$, due to the inequality $x\leq [x]_+$.
 Its maximum value, i.e., $1$, is obtained when all $Q_{i}$'s (with $i>0$) are positive.
 The second term $h[\{q_k\}]/Q_\text{in}$ is minimized when $Q_\text{in}$ is maximum (note that the numerator does not depend on the unitaries $U_k$).
 Such maximum occurs when the unitaries $U_k$ are the unitaries $\bar U_k $ that extract the highest amount of energy (i.e., the ergotropy \cite{Allahverdyan04EPL67}) from the post-selected states $\rho_k$.
-Since the post-measurement states $\rho_k= \ket{f_k}\bra{f_k}$ of fine-grain measurement are pure, the ergotropy extraction unitaries satisfy
+We refer to these unitaries as \textit{ergotropy unitaries}, which in general, send the post-selected states $\rho_k$ to their passive companion states $\breve \rho_k $.